 The ADPH, through the Bureau of FHS, continued as the lead agency for assessing needs pertaining to pregnant women, mothers, and infants.
-The bureau's Maternal and Child Health Epidemiology (MCHEpi) Branch staff continued coordinating ongoing needs assessment activities of FHS.
-In FY 2013, the MCHEpi Branch provided an update supplementing certain findings on pregnancy and infancy that were reported in Alabama's most recent five-year maternal and child health needs assessment according to source of payment for delivery.
+The bureau's Maternal and Child Health Epidemiology (MCH Epi) Branch staff continued coordinating ongoing needs assessment activities of FHS.
+In fiscal year 2013, the MCH Epi Branch provided an update supplementing certain findings on pregnancy and infancy that were reported in Alabama's most recent five-year maternal and child health needs assessment according to source of payment for delivery.
 The payment groups studied were privately-insured deliveries, Medicaid-funded deliveries, and "self-pay" deliveries.
-Some notable trends over the surveillance periods (2006 to 2011 for characteristics of live births and 2005 to 2010 for risk of infant death) include the following:
+Some notable trends over the surveillance periods (2008 to 2013 for characteristics of live births and 2008 to 2013 for risk of infant death) include the following:

-- The percentage of infants born to Latino mothers peaked at 8.3 percent in 2007, then declined slightly each year and was 7.5 percent in 2011, which was the same percentage as in 2006. - In the Medicaid-funded group, the prevalence of short (less than 12 months) live birth interval declined in each of the last three years studied and was 2.5 percent in 2011. - In the White, non-Latino, Medicaid-funded group, the prevalence of tobacco use during pregnancy declined but, at 28.3 percent in 2011, remained very high. - The prevalence of inadequate prenatal care, as measured by the Kotelchuck Index, worsened in the total group, the privately-insured group, and the Medicaid-funded group.
-In 2011, this prevalence was 38.9 percent in the self-pay group, 18.7 percent in the Medicaid-funded group, 4.7 percent in the privately-insured group, and 13.1 percent in the total group.
+- The percentage of infants born to Latino mothers decreased from 8.2 percent in 2008 to 6.9 percent in 2013. - In the Medicaid-funded group, the prevalence of short (less than 12 months) live birth interval increased slightly from 1.3 percent in 2011 to 1.4 percent in 2013. - In the White, non-Latino, Medicaid-funded group, the prevalence of tobacco use during pregnancy decreased from 32.1 percent in 2008 to 28.6 percent in 2013. - The prevalence of inadequate prenatal care, as measured by the Kotelchuck Index, for 2013 was 32.4 percent in the self-pay group, 17.8 percent in the Medicaid-funded group, 5.2 percent in the privately-insured group, and 12.6 percent in the total group.
+This figure is a slight increase from 2012 when the prevalence for the total groups was 12.3 percent.

-Risk of infant, neonatal, and postneonatal death declined.
-In the three-year period of 2008 to 2010, risk of infant (under one year of age) death was 22.9 deaths per 1,000 live births in the self-pay group, 9.8 deaths per 1,000 live births in the Medicaid-funded group, 6.1 deaths per 1,000 live births in the privately-insured group, and 8.6 deaths per 1,000 live births in the total group.
-The Medicaid-funded group and the privately-insured group differed notably with respect to causes of infant death.
-For example, in 2008 to 2010, non-SIDS ill-defined causes accounted for 7.5 percent of infant deaths in the Medicaid-funded group, versus 2.2 percent of infant deaths in the privately-insured group.
-FHS continues to assess the ever-changing needs of Alabama's population and develop strategies to address these needs.
+In the four-year period of 2010 to 2013, risk of infant (under one year of age) death was 18.7 deaths per 1,000 live births in the self-pay group, 9.7 deaths per 1,000 live births in the Medicaid-funded group, 6.3 deaths per 1,000 live births in the privately-insured group, and 8.4 deaths per 1,000 live births in the total group.

+FHS continues to assess the ever-changing needs of Alabama's population and to develop strategies to address these needs.
 The Statewide Five-Year Maternal and Child Health Needs Assessment for FYs 2009 to 2010 was completed with the final report being submitted to the federal Maternal and Child Health Bureau in September 2010.
-Currently, the MCHEpi Branch is planning for the upcoming needs assessment due in FY 2015.
+Currently, the MCH Epi Branch is planning for the upcoming needs assessment due in FY 2015.

-FY 2014 GOALS
+FY 2015 GOALS

-- 1. Decrease infant morbidity and mortality by identifying the contributing factors and implementing steps to mitigate those factors. - 2.
-Improve healthcare services for mothers and infants through facilitation of state, regional and local/community collaboration, interest, and action regarding healthcare needs and services. - 3.
-Implement a state plan to reduce infant mortality.
+- 1. Create and implement a Strategic Action Plan to reduce infant mortality. - 2.
+Decrease infant morbidity and mortality by identifying the contributing factors and implementing steps to mitigate those factors. - 3.
+Improve healthcare services for mothers and infants through facilitation of state, regional and local/community collaboration, interest, and action regarding healthcare needs and services.

-FY 2014 OBJECTIVES
+FY 2015 OBJECTIVES